gaguillen4384-dev/Righting-Taskter/README.md

 <ul>
 <li>Testing suite follows a Builder pattern</li>
 <li>Testing suite uses moq library for testing mocks</li>
-<li>Testing suite only tests the Manager services since it has proxies to their respective ResourceAccessors</li>
+<li>Testing suite only test the Manager services since it has proxies to their respective ResourceAccessors</li>
-<li>Volotile Decomposition</li>
+<li>Volatile Decomposition</li>
-<li>All third party or domain interfaces are part of the Utilities components and can be used by any component in the architecture</li>
+<li>All third party or domain interfaces are part of the Utilities component and can be used by any component in the architecture</li>
 </ul>